team-0x7/writeups/TJCTF_2022/fried/README.md

 Now this wont work.
 Only alphanumerics allowed.

-I tried using the pwnlib-function: pwnlib.encoders.encoder.alphanumeric(...), but i couldn't get that to work, so I found another encoder called [AE64](https://github.com/veritas501/ae64)
+I tried using the pwnlib-function: <b>pwnlib.encoders.encoder.alphanumeric(...)</b>, but i couldn't get that to work, so I found another encoder called [AE64](https://github.com/veritas501/ae64)

 Using that I could create a working payload with the following code: